microsoftgraph/microsoft-graph-docs-contrib/concepts/msgraph-onboarding-graphexplorer.md

             }
         ```

-    - Press **Run query** button, you must get a `Created – 201` response and a JSON object representing the new assignment.
+    - Click **Run query** button, you must get a `Created – 201` response and a JSON object representing the new assignment.
       ![Create assignment](./images/msgraph-onboarding/explorer8-createassignment.png)

 10. Try more queries.
 You can find the API reference and more example queries at [developer.microsoft.com/en-us/graph/docs/api-reference/beta/resources/education-overview](https://developer.microsoft.com/en-us/graph/docs/api-reference/beta/resources/education-overview).